Update: In March of 2015 Rockwell renamed “RSTechED” to “Rockwell Automation TechED.” To find out more click HERE.

 Finally, if you find yourself in a session which isn’t quite what you expected, don’t fret.
 Rockwell has session kiosks located near most session rooms so you can quickly duck out of one session and look up what other sessions are currently available during the same time period.
 This ability to edit your session schedule during the show is very handy and much appreciated.

-Rockwell’s RSTechED annual week of training is one week I try never to miss.
+Rockwell’s TechED annual week of training is one week I try never to miss.
 The ability to create my own training schedule from over 100 sessions insures I only sit through sessions which directly apply to me.

 That, and the opportunity to network with peers and colleagues both old and new, makes TechED one of the most interesting weeks of the year.

 To find out more about Rockwell Automation’s TechED, or to visit the official site, click HERE.

 I hope this TechED 101 was helpful.
 If you have any questions or comments please feel free to leave them here by using the “post a comment or question” link below.

 Shawn M Tierney